SolaceDev/solace-dev-codelabs/markdown/integrations/spark-streaming/spark-streaming.md

     * The host name or IP address of the appliance hosting your Message-VPN
     * A username and password to access the appliance

-## Integrating with Spring Framework
+## Integrating with Spark Streaming
-Duration: 0:30:00
+Duration: 0:25:00

-The general Spring Framework support for JMS integration is outlined in detail in the [Spring Documentation](https://docs.spring.io/spring/docs/5.1.4.RELEASE/spring-framework-reference/ ).
-There are many ways to integrate the Spring Framework and Solace JMS.
-The configuration outlined in this document makes use of Spring messaging resource caching and JNDI object caching.
+The general Spark Streaming support for custom receivers is documented in the [Spark Streaming Custom Receivers Documentation](https://spark.apache.org/docs/latest/streaming-custom-receivers.html).
+The configuration outlined in this document makes use of a custom receiver to achieve the desired integration with Solace.

-In order to illustrate the Spring Framework integration, the following sections will highlight the required Spring Framework configuration changes and provide snippets of sample code for sending and receiving messages.
-The full Spring XML configuration file (SolResource.xml) and MessageProducer and MessageConsumer Java code can be found in the in the [GitHub repo](https://github.com/SolaceLabs/solace-integration-guides/blob/master/src/spring-framework).

-Spring supports several ways of configuring containers.
-The following sections use the XML-based configuration, but integration with Solace JMS would be equally supported using annotation-based configuration.
-For more information on Spring container configuration see the [Spring documentation](https://docs.spring.io/spring/docs/5.1.4.RELEASE/spring-framework-reference/core.html#beans-java) - Java-based container configuration.

-This integration guide demonstrates how to configure a Spring application to receive and send JMS messages using a shared JMS connection.
-Accomplishing this requires completion of the following steps.
+This integration guide demonstrates how to configure a Spark Streaming application to receive JMS messages using a custom receiver.
+The following steps are required to accomplish this:

-* Step 1 - Configuration of the Solace PubSub+ event broker.
+* Step 1 – Configuring the Solace PubSub+ event broker
-* Step 2 – Configuring the Spring Framework to connect to the Solace PubSub+ event broker.
+* Step 2 – Coding a JMS custom receiver
-* Step 3 – Configuring the Spring Application to receive messages using Solace JMS.
+* Step 3 – Deploying JMS receiver
-* Step 4 – Configuring the Spring Application to send messages using Solace JMS.

 ### Description of Resources Required

-This integration guide will demonstrate the creation of Solace resources and configuration of Spring Framework resources.
-This section outlines the resources that are created and used in the subsequent sections.
+This integration guide will demonstrate creation of Solace JMS custom receiver and configuring the receiver to receive messages.
+This section outlines the resources that are required/created and used in the subsequent sections.

 #### Solace Resources